FHPWA/FHPWA.github.io/README.md

 This website exists to provide a proof of concept for various encryption methods and password generators that are written in Javascript.

+Find the site on https://FredHappyface.github.io

+# Language information
+FredHappyface.github.io is built with HTML5, CSS3, JavaScript and JQuery3.3.1

 # Changelog:
   * **Version 1.0:** First release, consisted of one page only (index.html) and used brython to encrypt